funkycochise/MiSTer-scripts/README.md

   * nologo.png:
     it is much easier to use nologo and to integrate one into the creation of your each wallpapers.

+Also tested on the LXDE for MisterFPGA and it works too.
+If you want to compile from your Mister from LXDE, add this command line at the end of **updater_clm.sh**
+`echo -en "Update file on FPGA ...";cp -v $HOME/MiSTer/MiSTer /media/fat/`

  Enjoy :)